jpetitcolas/jpetitcolas.github.com/_posts/2013-05-06-simulate-marquee-tag-in-css-and-javascript.md

 ---
 layout: post
 title: "Simulate marquee tag in CSS and Javascript"
+excerpt: "I am sometimes asked how to simulate `marquee` tag in full CSS.
+Even if it is deprecated, we can't always convince customers to not use such an accessibility disaster.
+Hence, here is a CSS alternative."
+illustration: "/img/posts/marquee/marquee.png"
+illustration_thumbnail: "/img/posts/marquee/marquee-thumbnail.png"
 ---

 Several days ago, one of my following [asked on Twitter](https://twitter.com/Ornux/status/324451213171109888) how to simulate `marquee` tag in full CSS.
 For the youngest developers who may not know this strongly unadvised tag, it allows to slide a text from right to left.
 I know it is a deprecated one, because of a huge lack of accessibility.
 Yet, customers are always right.
 And, even if you try to convince them that it is a real disaster for readability and accessibility, some simply don't care.
 So, here is a CSS alternative.